Doha Agreement (2008): Provisions

 Agreeing on referring the reform clauses mentioned in the draft law prepared by the National Commission on Electoral Law Reform, which was headed by Minister Fouad Boutros, to the parliament in order to examine and discuss them in accordance with the rules in effect.

-Fourth: Pursuant to the above-mentioned Beirut Agreement, especially Paragraphs 4 and 5, which stated the following:
+Fourth: Pursuant to the Beirut Agreement of 15 May, especially Paragraphs 4 and 5, which stated the following:

 Paragraph 4: The parties commit to abstain from having recourse or resuming the use of weapons and violence in order to record political gains.

 Paragraph 5: Initiate a dialogue on promoting the Lebanese state's authority over all Lebanese territory and their relationship with the various groups on the Lebanese stage in order to ensure the state's and the citizens’ security.

 Hence, the dialogue was initiated in Doha on promoting the state's authority according to Paragraph 5 of the Beirut Agreement, and an agreement was reached on the following: